Strong earthquake off Papua New Guinea

-Papua New Guinea earthquake: Strong shallow tremor off New Britain island
+Papua New Guinea earthquake: Strong tremor off New Britain island

-A strong magnitude 6.9 earthquake has struck off the cost of Papua New Guinea's New Britain island, the US Geological Survey (USGS) says.
+A strong magnitude 6.9 earthquake has struck off the coast of Papua New Guinea's New Britain island, the US Geological Survey (USGS) says.

-Hazardous tsunami waves are forecast for some coastlines.
+Hazardous tsunami waves were forecast for some coastlines but there were no immediate reports of damage.

 The country is still recovering from a magnitude 7.5 quake on 26 February.